 Some organizations are better equipped to manage or assist workers when restores become necessary.
 Individual users will be pleased to discover they can roll-back files to an earlier version if they wish, but IT will likely manage any complete system restore that involves reconfiguring a computer after a repair or requisitioning an entirely new system when needed.

-This organization might chose to retain a client’s entire computer backup for archival purposes, using Backblaze B2 as the cloud storage solution.
+This organization might choose to retain a client’s entire computer backup for archival purposes, using Backblaze B2 as the cloud storage solution.
 This is another advantage of having a cloud storage provider that combines both endpoint backup and cloud object storage among its services.

 The Next Step: Server Backup & Data Archiving with B2 Cloud Storage